Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Indexing despite closed areas

-Shopware Check: Shopware offers good SEO basic functions.
-The special challenge in B2B lies in balancing between a protected customer area (login) and the need to be found by search engines.
-Thoughtful concepts are required here.
+Shopware Check: Shopware offers good SEO basics.
+The special challenge in B2B lies in balancing protected customer areas (login) with the need to be found by search engines.
+Thoughtful concepts are needed here.

 A professional B2B shop requires: